Mason-Dixon Longest Day Challenge

 Email group: When you enter MDLD, we'll add you to the email group list so you can chat with other runners about logistics and trail lore.

-Aid and Run Support: None.
+Aid and Run Support: "None" is what we always promise.
 We're busy having a picnic and you want us to help you?
 OK, actually we'll be there to cheer you on and hope you'll meet us at our picnic stops to enjoy the food and cold drinks!
 Some of us think it is fun to make fun of fools trying to run 100K on a hot day while we picnic.
 Feel free to share your favorite goodies.
 We'll also stash water at several places along the trail so we can be sure none of our friends get dangerously thirsty.
 Please see the Water Drops page for locations.
 However, please plan to be self-sufficient and carry essential supplies with you.

 The standard Trail Dawgs Fat-Ass disclaimer applies: No Fee, No Frills, No Wimps, No Whining!